Arkansas Education Board gets new member from Blytheville

 Henderson's appointment is through June 30, 2028.
 He replaces Education Board member Susan Chambers of Bella Vista, whose term expired earlier this summer.

-Henderson has an associate of arts degree at Arkansas Northeastern College and a bachelor of applied science at the University of Arkansas at Fort Smith.
-His focus was on industrial technology/technician.
+Henderson has an associate of arts degree from Arkansas Northeastern College and a bachelor of applied science from the University of Arkansas at Fort Smith.
+His focus was on industrial technology.

 "Randy's experience in education and leadership provides him with a vision for the future of Arkansas' students," Hutchinson said Thursday in announcing the appointment.
 "His belief in the power of education for a successful workforce will be of great benefit to our education system and the future of Arkansas."